Is Ranked-Choice Voting Too Complicated?

 Some voters will circle or underline one name and very emphatically circle or underline another name.
 Assume they don’t number.
 Maybe the emphasis is equivalent to a “1” and the less-emphatic mark is equivalent to a “2”.
 They vote; someone else will have to decide how they voted.

-If anyone was campaigning near a poll site by handing out candidate stickers, stickers will appear on ballots.
+If anyone was campaigning near a poll site by handing out candidate stickers (and that’s legal), stickers will appear on ballots.
 Some machines may respond to any extra thickness by rejecting the ballot, or by getting jammed, potentially tearing the ballot and making it unreadable, and also delaying subsequent voters, who may get discouraged and either leave before voting or not return the next year.

 Some voters will place whatever mark they use near a name but not in the designated space, or as one mark overlapping designated spaces next to two names.
 This is especially likely with long ballots, since they are printed with either large paper or small fonts, and small fonts are cheaper to print.

 Some voters will write something, cross it out, and maybe write something else.
-The crossed-out text is a mark that would invalidate a ballot, which, to voters, makes no sense.
+The crossed-out text is a mark that would invalidate a ballot, and that, to voters, makes no sense.

 Some voters will write something, perhaps kind of cross it out, and maybe write something else.
 The voter will have left, so no one can ask the voter whether that’s a cross-out.
 It will have to be judged in the voter’s absence.